zephray/VerilogBoy/README.md

 ## Hardware

-Currently targeting on Xilinx ML505/XUPV5.
+Currently targeting on Xilinx ML505/XUPV5 and Terasic DE10-Lite.

 ## Progress

-Working in progress.
-Able to run *Is that a demo in your pocket* correctly for the first part.
+Refactoring in progress.
+Previous version could run *The Legend of Zelda: Link's Awakening* and *Pokemon Yellow* with no noticable glitch.

 GameBoy Related:
  - [x] CPU